 On learning from the work of Adrian Frederick Melhuish Smith…

-Sir Adrian F. M. Smith, Director, Alan Turing Institute
+TO: Sir Adrian F. M. Smith who is the Director of the Alan Turing Institute and the

-Books: Bayesian Theory and Applications: In Honor of Sir Adrian Smith, 2013
+RE: Bayesian Theory and Applications: In Honor of Sir Adrian Smith (2013); and your books:

 First Tweet: September 4, 2021 at 11:31 AM